Buy an energy efficient car

 - the environmental cost of their construction

 - the source of the electricity used to charge (does the power from burning coal or from renewable sources?)

 - evolution speed of the electric car technology - how quickly will the technology change and evolve and when is the best time to purchase an electric car?

 Mitsubishi, Honda, Toyota, Nissan and many other car manufacturers will be rolling out electric cars over the next few years.
-To stay informed visit EV World.
+To stay informed visit The Australian Electric Vehicle Association.